-Doctors have long known that people with nutrient deficiencies develop more infections than well-nourished people.
-The immune system needs certain nutrients to be strong and fully functional, says Bruce Bistrian, MD, PhD, Professor of Medicine at Harvard Medical School.
-And, nutritionally, food sources are better than supplements.
+Doctors have long known that people who don't get enough nutrients get more infections than well-nourished people.
+The immune system needs certain nutrients to be strong and work right, says Bruce Bistrian, MD, PhD, professor of medicine at Harvard Medical School.
+And getting nutrients from foods is better than from supplements.

-Leopold recommends people go into cold and flu season in good physical condition, with low stress, and with a plan for eating balanced meals that minimize candy, soft drinks, fast food, and junk food.
+David Leopold, MD, of the Scripps Center in San Diego, recommends people go into cold and flu season in good physical condition, with low stress, and with a plan for eating balanced meals that cut back on candy, soft drinks, fast food, and junk food.

-Here is a 7-day menu to inspire you and help you get started.
+Here is a 7-day menu to help you get started.

 Day 1: Meals for Cold and Flu Season

-Breakfast: Toasted whole wheat English muffin topped with scrambled eggs (made with egg substitute or an egg with higher omega-3s) and reduced-fat cheese.
-Served with a glass of skim or low-fat milk or light soy milk, all containing vitamin D.
+Breakfast: Toasted whole wheat English muffin topped with scrambled eggs (made with egg substitute or an egg with higher omega-3s) and low-fat cheese.
+Add a glass of skim or low-fat milk or light soy milk, all containing vitamin D.

 Dinner: Spinach salad with grilled salmon and berries, topped with vinaigrette dressing made with canola oil, served with a bowl of hot vegetable soup.

-The four servings of whole grains and the salmon contribute selenium, which is needed for a strong immune system.
+The four servings of whole grains and the salmon have selenium, which is needed for a strong immune system.

-Spinach is high in several nutrients associated with a fully functioning immune system, including folic acid, vitamin A and vitamin C. The cantaloupe contributes even more vitamin A and C, and the avocado adds more folic acid.
+Spinach is high in several nutrients that help the immune system work, including folic acid, vitamin A, and vitamin C. The cantaloupe contributes even more vitamin A and C, and the avocado adds more folic acid.

 Two meals contain at least one vitamin C–rich food (cantaloupe, spinach, and berries).
 High blood levels of vitamin C are associated with an enhanced immune system.
 Some studies suggest vitamin C can reduce the duration of a cold by about half a day.

 The canola oil in the salad dressing provides plant omega-3s (alpha-linolenic acid), while the salmon provides fish omega-3s.
-According to a recent study, higher intakes of alpha-linolenic acid and possibly fish may reduce the risk of pneumonia.
+According to a recent study, higher intakes of alpha-linolenic acid may reduce the risk of pneumonia.